Tradebot

-Tradebot Systems, Inc. is one of the larger high-frequency equity trading firms in the US.
+Tradebot Systems, Inc. is a high-frequency equity trading firm in the US.
 Based in Kansas City, Missouri, they regularly account for 5% of the total trading volume in the US stock market.
 According to the founder, Dave Cummings, as of 2008, the firm "typically held stocks for 11 seconds", and "had not had a losing day in 4 years".
-That streak continued uninterrupted until 2018.
+That streak continued uninterrupted until 2017.